Ikar700/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 3.
 A script that counts the number of directories in the PATH

 File 4.
 A script that lists the environment variables

+File 5.
+A script that lists all local variables and environment variables, and functions